as00r-dev/FlowSync/QWEN.md

 6. Create a new branch for the first feature (e.g., `feature/onboarding/user-login`).
 7. Pull relevant documentations using Context7 MCP.
 8. Ask the user: "I am ready to begin implementation for [Feature Name] on branch [branch name].
 Should I `PROCEED`?"

-## Qwen Added Memories
-- Always use context7 MCP when stuck or you need information, MUST use it before mindlessly starting to code
-- when you do same tool call loop for more than 3 time, stop immediately and prompt user "I was stuck, how should we proceed?"